rkweehinzmann/user-documentation/docs/doisIntro.md

 4. It makes the data publicly available by providing a **landing page** that describes the data.
 5. It publishes the DOI to the worldwide DOI system , e.g. from Datacite

-So the first step is to select the datasets, that should be published
+So the first step is to select the datasets to be published

 ![Selecting datasets for publication](img/publish_select.png)

-Then by hitting the "Add to Cart" button these datasets are available in the Cart.
+Put them into the cart by hitting the "Add to Cart" button.
 This step can be repeated to add further datasets.
-Once the selection is finished you open the Cart ( click on the Cart symbol and choose actions ) to see the selected datasets:
+Once the selection is finished you open the cart (click on the cart symbol) to see the selected datasets:

 ![Prepare datasets for publication](img/publish_show_selection.png)